 Profile Picture Aspect Ratio

-Good luck on your journey of migrating profile pictures to Office 365.
+Good luck on your journey of migrating profile pictures to Microsoft 365.
 A little divine intervention might help!
 If this post helped or you have any feedback, please leave a comment!